kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Spawn Warps.md

 ### Autosave Hotshots

-**Description:** This method of Default Spawn Warp uses the property of [Autosave Hotshots](<Hotshot#autosave-hotshots>) that spawns the party at the default spawn location for a module.
-Thus any time you use an Autosave Hotshot, you're also doing a Default Spawn Warp (unless you're performing [Transit Point Storage](#transit-point-storage).
+**Description:** This method of Default Spawn Warp uses an [Autosave Hotshot](<Hotshot#autosave-hotshots>), which (almost) always spawns the party at the default spawn location for a module.
 While still a specialized glitch, Autosave Hotshots are the more flexible of the two Default Spawn Warp methods.

 **Steps:**